-These Apache Trademark Reporting Guidelines provide best practices for managing Apache™ projects' brands and trademarks, especially in terms of reviewing and addressing use by third parties, and how to ensure we treat other third parties trademarks with respect.
+These Apache Trademark Use Reporting Guidelines provide best practices for managing Apache™ projects' brands and trademarks, especially in terms of reviewing and addressing use by third parties, and how to ensure we treat other third parties trademarks with respect.
 This document is focused on Apache committers and PMC members; outside parties probably want to start with the Apache Trademark Policy.

-- What Kinds Of Uses Might Be Infringing?
+- What Kinds Of Trademark Uses Might Be Infringing?

 - Checklist Of Issues To Consider First